SriniMaiya/Shaft-Localization/README.md

 4. ### Prediction on Real Images

-   The predictions of the model on the real dataset were analyzed as visulaized in this [readme file](/readme_files/prediction_act.md)
+   The predictions of the model on the real dataset were analyzed as visulaized in this [readme file](/readme_files/prediction_act.md).

 ----
-The model performs well